Organizational Tips to Help You ‘Get it Together’

 ‘OHIO’ Is More Than a State

-One of the most challenging pitfalls of organizing is needless repetition in everyday chores.
-Do you take the clothes out of the dryer, pile them into a laundry basket, and then move the basket three or four times before the clothes are folded and put away?
+One of the most challenging organizing pitfalls is needless repetition in everyday chores.
+Do you take the clothes out of the dryer, pile them into a laundry basket, and then move the basket three or four times before folding and putting them away?

 Try to follow the “OHIO” rule: Only Handle It Once.
 The time you think you’re saving by delaying the result – in this example, having clean clothes to wear – actually takes more time, not to mention frustration.
 When you take something out, put it back where it belongs.